NKU-MetautoAI/awesome-large-vision-language-models/README.md

   <img src="./image/title.png" width="800" />
 </div>
 <div align="center">
-<strong>Summarizing the latest LLMs and VLMs!
+<strong>🌐✨Summarizing the latest LLMs and VLMs!
 Helping you quickly and easily choose and use large models! 😄</strong><br>
 <strong>This is the repository navigation page, the main Awesome List: <a href="./README_LLM.md">LLMs🚀</a></strong> | <strong><a href="./README_VLMs.md">VLMs🚀</a></strong><br>
 <strong>Supported languages: <a href="./README_zh.md">中文🚀</a></strong> | <strong>English</strong>
 </div>
 <br>

-Welcome to our repository, a comprehensive navigation page that connects you to the most relevant resources and summary platforms for the latest large models(including <a href="./README_LLM.md">LLMs🚀</a> and <a href="./README_VLMs.md">VLMs🚀</a>).
-Whether you're looking for benchmarks, comparisons, or surveys, we've got you covered. **this navigation page also links to other relevant summary platforms**.
+Welcome to our repository🥰, a comprehensive navigation page that connects you to the most relevant resources and summary platforms for the latest large models(including <a href="./README_LLM.md">LLMs🚀</a> and <a href="./README_VLMs.md">VLMs🚀</a>).
+Whether you're looking for benchmarks💯, comparisons⚖️, or surveys📖, we've got you covered. **this navigation page also links to other relevant summary platforms**.
 Explore the sections below to find the information you need:

 - [Benchmarking Inference Speed of Large Language Models🚀](#benchmarking-inference-speed-of-large-language-models)